ashfaqnisar/tutorial-json/README.md

 ## Writing your own JSON file

-This is the simplest JSON file you can write.
+### example0.json

+This is the simplest JSON object.
 It has one key/value between curly braces {}.

 ```json
 {